Dr. Karisa Tang

 “Whether it’s a six-inch American bullfrog or a 700-pound sea lion, we ensure the highest standards of professional care and welfare for the animals that call Shedd home.”

-Before joining Shedd as the staff veterinarian, Dr. Tang completed her residency at the aquarium as part of the Illinois Zoological and Aquatic Animal Residency (IZAAR) Program, in which the aquarium is one of three partners that provides advanced training to veterinarians who aspire to careers as specialists in zoo and aquarium clinical medicine.
-She gained first-hand experience working alongside the veterinarian and vet tech team at Shedd as an integral member of the team by completing routine preventative exams, seeing patients, and performing surgical and medical procedures.
+Dr. Tang completed her residency at the aquarium as part of the Illinois Zoological and Aquatic Animal Residency (IZAAR) Program, in which the aquarium is one of three partners that provides advanced training to veterinarians who aspire to careers as specialists in zoo and aquarium clinical medicine.
+After graduating, she spent time as a veterinarian with the Minnesota Zoo before returning to Shedd in 2020 as an Associate Veterinarian.